SAR-Optical Data Fusion: Getting More from Two Sensors Than Either Alone

 Quick Answer: SAR and optical sensors measure fundamentally different properties — surface roughness/moisture vs. spectral reflectance — so combining them provides complementary information that neither achieves alone.
 Three fusion levels exist: pixel-level (stack all bands into one multi-sensor image), feature-level (extract features from each sensor independently, then combine), and decision-level (run separate classifiers, merge predictions by voting or probability averaging).
 Pixel-level fusion of Sentinel-1 VV/VH with Sentinel-2 optical bands typically improves land cover classification accuracy by 5-15% over optical-only approaches, with the greatest gains in cloud-prone tropical regions where SAR fills optical data gaps.

-The first time I attempted SAR-optical fusion was in a mangrove mapping project in Indonesia.
+I learned this the practical way, in a mangrove mapping project in Indonesia.
 Optical imagery alone couldn't penetrate the persistent cloud cover — I had perhaps 3-4 clear Sentinel-2 acquisitions per year.
 SAR alone couldn't distinguish mangrove species from other dense vegetation.
 But when I stacked Sentinel-1 VV/VH backscatter with the few clear Sentinel-2 scenes, the random forest classifier jumped from 72% to 89% overall accuracy.
 The mangrove class, specifically, went from 65% to 91%.

 That experience convinced me that data fusion isn't just an academic exercise — for many real-world mapping problems, it's the only way to achieve reliable results.